alem-platform/backend/RSSHub/README.md

 - Your program **MUST NOT** exit unexpectedly (e.g., due to nil pointer dereference, index out of range, etc.).
 If it does, you will receive a grade of `0` during the defense.

-- External packages are allowed only for working with `Redis` and `PostgreSQL`.
+- External packages are allowed only for working with `PostgreSQL`.
 Using any other external dependencies will result in a grade of `0`.

 - If an error occurs during startup (e.g., invalid command-line arguments), the program **MUST**: